 I know this is true because I've graded their tests.

-Fitness certifying organizations are businesses, of course.
+Fitness certifying organizations are businesses.
 They want to make money.
 There is nothing wrong with this (we all need to make money).
-The marketing of organizations however are often so good that they convince people that their cert is the “best.”
+The marketing of organizations are often so good, they convince people their cert is the “best.”

-Always remember that Exercise is drug.
+Always remember that Exercise is a drug.
 Personal trainers prescribe exercise and the benefits of exercise are many.
 This is why fitness trainers need to know what they are doing so they can prescribe the right dosage of exercise.

 Focus on knowledge – not just a fitness certification.
 Be holistic in your approach to fitness and don't be dogmatic and think that “my cert is the best”.
 No fitness organization is the best.

-How to Pick A Fitness Certification
+How To Pick A Fitness Certification

 Let me now give you some things to think about to help you pick which personal trainer certification might be best for you.